-accepted

-standards;

-Develop a

-transparent

-financial

-management

-system that will

-ensure the

-integrity of

-integrity of

-activities

-throughout the

-Corporation

-through a step-

-by-step

-procedures and

-policies

-handbook that

-will be used by

-the entire

-organization;

-and Supervise

-Management in

-Management's

-formulation of

-rules and

-procedures on

-financial

-reporting and

-internal controls

-in accordance

-with relevant

-guidelines.

-Has adopted The Nomination To ensure that It has the power

-a Charter 22 and Hearing all individuals to set guidelines

-Committee nominated to on the number of

-functions as the become a directorships

-body that pre- director of the which a member

-screens and Company have of the Board may

-Nomination 1 3 1 shortlists all the hold pursuant to

-Nomination 1 3 1 candidates qualifications the policy on

-nominated to and none of the multiple board

-become a disqualification seats under the

-member of the s set forth in Company's CG

-Board of the Company's Manual.

-Directors.
-By-laws and CG

-, Manual.

-Has adopted The Executive Establish a Has the power to

-a Charter 23 Compensation formal and Review (if any) of

-Remuneration 1 2 1 Committee transparent the existing

-assists and procedure for Human Resources

-23313C3 4114 p. occurre joi
+methods of the Company comply with Philippine and internationally-accepted standards; Develop a transparent financial management system that will ensure the integrity of internal control activities throughout the Corporation through a step-by-step procedures and policies handbook that will be used by the entire organization; and Supervise Management in Management's formulation of rules and procedures on financial reporting and internal controls in accordance Nomination 1 3 1 Has adopted a Charter The Nomination and Hearing Committee functions as the body that prescreens and shortlists candidates nominated to become a member of the Board of Directors.
+To ensure that all individuals nominated to become a director of the Company have all the qualifications and none of the disqualification s set forth in the Company's By-laws and CG It has the power to set guidelines on the number of directorships which a member of the Board may hold pursuant to the policy on multiple board seats under the Company's CG Manual.

-Updated for the year ended December 31, 2013.Updated for the year ended December 31, 2013.
+$^{m 37}$ Updated for the year ended December 31, 2013.

-advices +h- dayalanina Dayalanmant a

-advises the developing a Development or

-Board on policy on Personnel

-remuneration executive Handbook to

-packages of remuneration strengthen

-corporate and for fixing provisions on

-officers and the conflict of

-directors and remuneration interest, salaries

-provide packages of and benefits

-oversight over corporate policies,

-remuneration of officers and promotion and

-senior directors; career

-management Provide advancement

-and other key oversight over directives and

-personnel remuneration compliance of

-ensuring that of Senior personnel

-compensation is Management concerned with all

-consistent with and other key statutory

-the Company's personnel requirements that

-culture, strategy ensuring that must be

-and control compensation is periodically met in

-environment. consistent with their respective

-the Company's posts.

-culture, p 0010.

-strategy and

-control

-environment;

-Designate

-amount of

-remuneration,

-which shall be

-in a sufficient

-level to attract

-and retain

-directors and

-officers who are needed to run

-the Company

-successfully; and in the

-absence of such Personnel

-Handbook,

-cause the

-development of

-such, covering

-the same

-parameters of

-governance set

-out in the CG

 Manual.

-Others

-(specify)
+Remuneration 1 2 1 Has adopted a Charter The Executive Compensation Committee assists and advises the Board on remuneration packages of corporate officers and directors and provides oversight over remuneration of senior management and other key personnel ensuring that compensation is consistent with the Company's culture, strategy and control environment.
+Establish a formal and transparent procedure for developing a policy on executive remuneration and for fixing the remuneration packages of corporate officers and directors; Provide oversight over remuneration of Senior Management and other key personnel ensuring that compensation is consistent with the Company's culture, strategy and control environment; Designate amount of remuneration, which shall be in a sufficient level to attract and retain directors and officers who are needed to run the Company successfully; and in the absence of such Personnel Handbook, cause the development of such, covering the same parameters of Has the power to Review (if any) of the existing Human Resources Development or Personnel Handbook to strengthen provisions on conflict of interest, salaries and benefits policies, promotion and career advancement directives and compliance of personnel concerned with all statutory requirements that must be periodically met in their respective posts.